GiuseppeTestaLab/noha/README.md

 ## Containers

 - for the bulkRNAseq and steroidomics analyses it can be retrieved via `docker pull testalab/downstream:EndPoints-1.1.5`.
+R packages were versioned with renv and the renv.lock is available in this repo [here](renv.lock).
 - for the scRNAseq analyses it can be retrieved via `docker pull alessiavalenti/sc:sc-noha-0.0.1`.
 - for the imaging analyses it can be retrieved via `docker pull alessiavalenti/imaging:TMA-0.0.1`.

 ## html notebooks

-An html version of the notebooks is accessible [here](link to the github.io page).
+An html version of the notebooks is accessible [here](https://giuseppetestalab.github.io/noha/).

 ## Code folders